 Top Picks FreeNAS Hard Drives

-If you are wondering why we are not recommending 7200rpm drives or enterprise SAS 10K / 15K RPM drives, the reason is simple.
+We do not recommend the fastest drives nor enterprise SAS 10K / 15K RPM drives, the reason is simple.
 They cost more and use more power.
 Faster spinning disk performance is not where major speedups will come from in a FreeNAS system.
-Instead, spend money on more RAM, a L2ARC drive, a ZIL/ SLOG device and higher speed networking.
+Instead, spend money on more RAM, a L2ARC drive, a ZIL/ SLOG device and higher-speed networking.
 Those that look to faster drives for increased storage array performance are living the realities of a decade ago.
 For a visual explanation, here is thermal imaging we did of a 4TB WD Red drive and a 4TB WD RE 7200rpm hard drive:

 Skip the lowest cost drives such as the WD Green/ Blue series.
 You want drives that have successfully been used in these types of applications.
 The Toshiba X300 series is not marketed as a NAS drive but the feedback is generally good and 6TB pricing is 20% less than the WD/ Seagate NAS variants.
 They are also 7200rpm drives which means they will use more power, require more cooling and be louder than other drives, but they will also have higher performance.